dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 122 - even more progress? new error Cycle 121 - almost working?
+Current Cycle 122 - even more prog
+Cycle 121 - almost working?
 Cycle 120 - project seems to be runnable via F5, but does not seem to be making a db yet Cycle 119 - trying to implement sqlite